Protecting your child's eyes and vision

 What can I do to protect my child's sight?

-- Watch your baby for signs that the eyes are turned in or turned
+- Look for signs of eye problems, such as eyes being turned in or turned out or squinting.

-- Look at your baby’s eyes for any haziness or clouding in the pupil.
+- Look for any haziness or cloudiness in the eyes.

 How often should my child's eyes be checked?

 Your child will receive an eye test within 72 hours of being born with a follow-up test 6-8 weeks later, and the next test at about a year old.
 Then tests every 2 years are recommended.

 Children with siblings or close relatives with significant eye problems may need to be examined more often.

 What should I do in an eye emergency?

 Seek medical advice if a child has an eye injury.